Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 We thought we’d paint the windows for a gas.
 What would you do if your shop had just closed?

-Paul McCartney – Interview for the Evening Standard
+Paul McCartney – From Evening Standard – August 7, 1968

 One evening Paul had suddenly decided to go down to Apple and paint the sotrefront windows white.
 Nobody saw us leave but by the time we had fingered “Revolution” and “Hey Jude” in web paint on each of the windows a few reporters had gathered outside, wanting to know who I was and were there any truth to the rumors.
 Next morning, the Daily Sketch ran two half-columns headed, “Paul and Francie paint the town white” Witty.
 Keen-eyed newsmen much have picked that item up here because when I got home to Newark the phone didn’t stop ringing, with reporters wanting tidbits about Paul, The Beatles, Apple.
 I wanted the phone cut off but it wasn’t my phone.
 After a week of telling them there was no story, I just hung up each time.